dpsjksjx900/VideoEnhancer/README.md

 project's releases, or you can compile them yourself.
 The `setup_env.py` script in this repository can help create a virtual environment if needed.

  The `install_requirements.py` script now downloads the latest Windows builds of RealSR, waifu2x, RealESRGAN and SwinIR automatically via the GitHub API.
 Diffusion model weights are fetched on first use.

+After running the installer the upscaler executables reside in folders such as `waifu2x-ncnn-vulkan` within this repository. `upscale_video.py` will automatically search these folders so you don't need to modify your `PATH`.

 ## Interpolating Videos